 As ground control points, ten ca. 10 cm long metal bolts with a round metal plate mounted on top of them were pushed in the ground until the top plate reached the ground level.
 The points were well distributed over the site imaged (Fig. 2).
-At both campaigns, in 2007 and again in 2010, the position of these control points was surveyed using differential the Global Navigation Satellite System (GNSS) relative to a mark in a rock close to the Geopolen hut (Fig. 1).
+At both campaigns, in 2007 and again in 2010, the position of these control points was surveyed using differential Global Navigation Satellite System (GNSS) relative to a mark in a rock close to the Geopolen hut (Fig. 1).
 In 2010, the bolt plates were heaved by a few centimetres and had to be pressed down back to ground level in order to be stable enough for setting the GNSS antenna on them.
 The absolute position of the ground control network in UTM coordinates, here less of a concern than the relative accuracy between both acquisition campaigns, was determined by linking the local GNSS measurements through a code-based correction to the fundamental geodetic station in Ny-Ålesund.
 The GNSS network adjustments suggest a relative accuracy of the control points of a few millimetres.
 Though, the facts that (i) the bolts had to be fixed again before the 2010 measurement, that (ii) GNSS elevation is often less well determined than horizontal GNSS position (in particular in high latitudes with low satellite altitude angles), and that (iii) the reference rock at Geopolen hut is not bedrock and its position thus also expected to be affected by frost processes, prevents drawing sound conclusions from the GNSS positions between 2007 and 2010, and thus for absolute horizontal and vertical displacements of the studied circles as a whole.
 Rather, vertical and horizontal changes were analysed as relative displacements between the 2007 and 2010 images.

 Image processing